Applied Humanities Summer Fellows

 - Assistance with documentation of out-bound touring exhibitions.

-Skillset should include: research skills, organizational skills, attention to detail, interest in exhibition development, ability to work independently.
-Spanish language proficiency a plus but not required.
+Skillset should include: research skills, organizational skills, attention to detail, interest in exhibition development, ability to work independently and in a team, strong communication skills (written and verbal).

 Independence Avenue Community Improvement District (6400 Independence Ave., Kansas City, MO).
 This fellowship offers a career-minded and creative graduate student the opportunity to work autonomously as well as collaboratively in a Project Coordinator role with the Independence Avenue Community Improvement District (IA CID) offices and its surrounding community along Kansas City's Historic Northeast on Independence Avenue in the summer of 2018.
 In this capacity, the graduate student is requested to coordinate a series of wall mural installations that will culminate in a final exhibition, and would be expected to facilitate the entire project from concept to completion.
 This project would include identifying willing business owners along the Independence Avenue corridor to participate by offering the space for the murals, locating artists for each of the wall murals, and then developing a final showing of the wall murals to coincide in a larger marketing campaign to drive community engagement utilizing existing IA CID initiatives and efforts.
 The Project Coordinator is expected to be accountable for all research leading up to the wall mural installations, manage all marketing over the course of the project, as well as possess excellent time management and communication skills.
 Currently existing wall murals in the community would provide further insight to the selected graduate student for what is expected of the IA CID vision as well as the ethnic diversity of the area.
 The graduate student will report directly to the CEO of the Northeast Kansas City Chamber of Commerce.